-A separate office is probably the most coveted space of 2020.
+A separate home office space is probably the most coveted space of 2020.
 I wrote about this office in the Boston Globe Magazine in the fall.
 Realm Interiors designed the office for a mom when they re-thought the open layout on the first floor of the family’s Winchester, Massachusetts. home.
 With three kids and a puppy, she really cherishes this chic space.

 Photo by Joyelle West / Styling by Kaylei McGaw